ajentik/www.yanok.ai/deployment-instructions.md

 1. GitHub Actions will detect the change to the `master` branch
 2. The workflow will:
    - Check out your code
-   - Set up Ruby and Node.js
+   - Set up Node.js
-   - Install dependencies
+   - Install dependencies with Yarn
+   - Run tests
-   - Build your Jekyll site
+   - Build your Next.js site
    - Deploy it to GitHub Pages

 3. You can monitor the progress in GitHub's "Actions" tab at: